Normally, two kinds of overvoltage may appear in an electrical system.

 One type is power-frequency overvoltage.
 In a three-phase system, a fault in one phase can increase the voltage in the healthy phases to an elevated value.
 This condition can continue until the clearance of the fault.
-Also, due to sudden tripping or switching off of a laorge load, the voltage of the system may rise to an abnormal over volatge.
+Also, due to sudden tripping or switching off of a large load, the voltage of the system may rise to an abnormal overvoltage.
 It is also temporary.
-However, this overvoltage condition can last for a short duration due to inharent normalizing time of the system.
-Normally, any such overvoltage condition does not exceed more than few seconds.
-Because protective and automated systems clear and normalize the abnoramalities within this time.
+However, this overvoltage condition can last for a short duration due to the inherent normalizing time of the system.
+Normally, any such overvoltage condition does not exceed a few seconds.
+Because protective and automated systems clear and normalize the abnormalities within this time.

-Therefore, the insulation system must withstand a certain overvoltage level at power frequency for up to certain seconds.
-This level is the power-frequency withstand voltage.
+Therefore, the insulation system must withstand a specified overvoltage at power frequency for a specified duration.
+Therefore, we refer to this level as the power-frequency withstand voltage.
 Since it is a power-frequency voltage, we express it in RMS value.
-Standards normally recommend the duration of withstanding overvoltage up to 60 seconds.
+Standards typically recommend a duration for withstanding overvoltage of up to 60 seconds.

 Impulse Voltage

-Other type is impulse transient overvoltage.
-This type of overvoltages is very sudden and short in duration.
+Another type is impulse transient overvoltage.
+This type of overvoltage is very sudden and short in duration.
 Its magnitude can be much higher than the power-frequency withstand voltage.
 However, it lasts only for a few microseconds or for a few hundred microseconds.
-Lightning or switching operations usually cause this type of overvoltages.
+Lightning or switching operations usually cause this type of overvoltage.

 Transmission systems may be exposed to the open atmosphere.
-Therefore, a lightning stroke can directly hit the electrical system.
+Therefore, a lightning strike can directly hit the electrical system.
 A direct stroke can cause destructive over voltageson the system.

 Lightning can also hit a nearby structure or object.
 In both cases, the system experiences a large transient voltage disturbance.
-Beside the direct strokes, when lightning strikes nearby, a very large current flows between earth and claudes.
+Besides the direct strokes, when lightning strikes nearby, a very large current flows between the earth and clouds.
 This large current creates strong electromagnetic effects.
 Due to induction, it can cause a transient overvoltage in the nearby power system.
 We also treat this as a lightning overvoltage.

 Impulse due to Switching Operation

 During switching operations, overvoltages can also appear.
-Sometimes current chopping occurs during inproper switching.
+Sometimes, current chopping occurs during improper switching.
 When current chopping happens, the sudden interruption of current produces a switching overvoltage.

 Basic Insulation Level (BIL)

-Therefore, an insulator must have to to withstand both lightning impulses and switching impulses along with the one minute power frequency over voltage.
+Therefore, an insulator must be able to withstand both lightning impulses and switching impulses along with the one-minute power frequency overvoltage.

 We design insulators based on three main criteria: